cv/crab/README.md

 - Recursively look for a `.crab` directory like Git does with `.git`
 - Verbose logging (especially before any change or destructive operations in Rally)
 - Figure out how to stub or simulate Rally (tests are taking way too long already)
-- Investigate use of other fields like Priority and Risk in Rally Test Cases

 ### 0.3.0